Linda and Roger's Bunhybee Grasslands

 Old heads, after releasing seed

 We've come across the theory that thistles can, in some circumstances, act as valuable colonisers and soil-improvers, and may be transitory (although for some years).
-None of the areas where we've found them need that; so in all cases we've treated them as weeds needing removal.
+None of the areas where we've found them need soil-enrichment; so in all cases we've treated them as weeds needing removal.

 We've mainly worked out the following treatment methods for ourselves, but an excellent US Forest Service source that we've found since has confirmed most of our thinking.